Spacetime Supersymmetry in the Truncated Lattice Schwinger Model

 In order to realize those gauge theories in quantum simulation platforms, it is preferable to have lattice versions of the models with finite-dimensional local Hilbert spaces.
 One common strategy towards this goal is to truncate the possible eigenvalues of electric field strength to a finite subset, in a way that preserves the exact gauge and global symmetries\cite{Horn1981PLB,Orland990NPB,QLM}.
 If we consider the truncated lattice models corresponding to the four gauge theories mentioned above, it turns out that three out of the four models are equivalent to familiar spin models as summarized in Table \ref{tab:EffectiveSpinModels}.
-Such equivalence can be established upon ``integrating out'' the matter degrees of freedom using the gauge redundancy: The case of Schwinger model at $\theta=\pi$ is discussed in Refs.\,\onlinecite{Surace2020PRX,Cheng2022Schwinger,Cheng2024NRP}, and the cases of abelian-Higgs model are explained in the Supplemental Material.
+Such equivalence can be established upon ``integrating out'' the matter degrees of freedom using the gauge redundancy: The case of Schwinger model at $\theta=\pi$ is discussed in Refs.\,\onlinecite{Surace2020PRX,Cheng2022Schwinger,Cheng2024NRP,Jad2025review}, and the cases of Abelian-Higgs model are explained in Appendix \ref{app:IntOut}.

 In this work, we focus on the remaining case, truncated lattice Schwinger model at $\theta=0$, which is not equivalent to any familiar spin model.
 We determine the phase diagram and low-energy properties of this lattice model.
 Curiously, we go beyond the conventional parameter regime and allow the coefficient of Maxwell term (electric field energy term) to change sign, leading to surprisingly interesting results.
-When the coefficient is positive, there is a continuous deconfinement-confinement phase transition in the Ising universality class upon increasing the fermion mass.
+When the coefficient is positive, there is a continuous {charge conjugation symmetry-breaking} phase transition in the Ising universality class upon increasing the fermion mass.
 The same happens in the untruncated continuum version of the theory.
-When the coefficient is negative, it turns out that the deconfinement-confinement phase transition can become first-order and the two types of phase transition lines are connected by a tricritical point.
-The tricritical point is in the tricritial Ising universality class which is well-known to have emergent spacetime supersymmetry.
+When the coefficient is negative, it turns out that the phase transition can become first-order and the two types of phase transition lines are connected by a tricritical point.
+The tricritical point is in the tricritial Ising universality class which is well-known to have emergent spacetime supersymmetry. {In fact, in a sense to be made clear later, the charge conjugation symmetry breaking transition may be regarded as a confinement-deconfinement transition.
+We will explain this perspective in some detail and discuss its physical implications. }